 It’s a very basic type of studio which you can set up on the table next to your bed.
 In this type of studio, you just need some basic equipment to record vocal, making beats, etc and producing music.
 It only needs a laptop, an audio interface, and a decent mic to record and produce audio right next to your bed.

 Home studios need an extra room solely for recording and producing music.
 It can be your abandoned garage or a 10×12 guest room.
 It needs some acoustic treatment along with some extra recording equipment with the essential audio interface, mic, and computer.
 You also include some furniture to get into work.

 Home studios generally don’t have the ability to record multiple musicians simultaneously.
-Here come the Sem-Pro studios. these type of studios can be set up in your home with more than one room or in a commercial place.
+Here come the Sem-Pro studios. these types of studios can be set up in your home with more than one room or in a commercial place.
 Semi-pro studios are equipped with the equipment necessary to record multiple musicians simultaneously.

 these are the professional studios located in a commercial place and equipped with the tools necessary to produce professional results just like Hollywood projects.
-These type of studios need millions of dollars to establish because, from the acoustic treatment to the hardware, it needs huge money.
+These types of studios need millions of dollars to establish because, from the acoustic treatment to the hardware, it needs huge money.

 Now let us dig into the list what exactly required in each of these 4 stages.

 This is the very first stage in the journey of a recording studio.
 When the worm of music bites you, the bedroom studio starts.